ableinc/validator/README.md

 ## Contributions

-This library was designed and inspired by [Jacob Lucas](https://gitlab.com/Jlucas87).
-Validator is a python rewrite of the original nodeJS library.
+This library was inspired by [Jacob Lucas](https://gitlab.com/Jlucas87) NodeJS equivalent.
+Validator is a python rewrite of the original library.